ethan-letrno/cop5725-implementation-project/README.md

 {"PARTKEY"},
 {"ORDERKEY", "PARTKEY"}

 Ran for 2219.46 seconds, or ~37 minutes.
+Naive solution with the following Group By's:

+{"ORDERKEY"},
+{"SHIPINSTRUCT"},
+{"ORDERKEY", "SHIPINSTRUCT"}

+Ran for 740.65 seconds, or ~12.5 minutes.

-Long time could be because the 3rd group is the primary key for the table and/or we use vectors to store, and it takes O(n) time to search them.
+Long time in the first could be because the 3rd group is the primary key for the table and/or we use vectors to store, and it takes O(n) time to search them.

 # To Do